gatsbyjs/gatsby/docs/docs/adding-app-and-website-functionality.md

 ### Page and route creation

 In a React app, creating pages requires setting up a router.
 Gatsby instead handles some pieces of routing on your behalf; you can create a page by putting an exported component inside the pages directory.
 Gatsby will generate a page with a fixed URL based on the filename of the component.
-You can still import a router and setup routes yourself though.
+You can still import a router and set up routes yourself though.

 > _To compare Gatsby with other Jamstack tools like Next.js and Jekyll, check out the [feature comparison](/features/jamstack/) page._